Thursday, March 27, 2014

 Wednesday, March 19, 2014

-What Worked for Our Ancestors in Egypt: 5 Lessons from the Exodus
+Do What Worked for Our Ancestors in Egypt: 8 Lessons from the Exodus

 Our rabbis teach that we are currently in the final stages before the arrival of the Messiah.
 We are also told that our future redemption will parallel the redemption from Egypt (derived from Micah 7:15).
-By understanding what occurred then, we will gain insight into what is occurring now.
+By understanding what occurred then, we will gain insight into what is occurring now and how to respond.

 Before the Jews were redeemed from Egypt, the hardships of slavery intensified.
 The Jews used to take for granted that Pharaoh would provide straw for their bricks, but then he demanded that they find this bonding material themselves.